Glassware & Ceramic Museum

-The building was occupied by him as residence and office up to 1953 when it was sold to the Egyptian embassy.
+The building was occupied by him as a residence and office up to 1953 when it was sold to the Egyptian embassy.
 Eventually, in 1976, it was converted into a museum following some repairs and changes.

-The objects exhibited in this museum, which is also called Abgineh Museum, belong to a span of time beginning from pre-Islam period up to the contemporary Iran.
+The objects exhibited in this museum, which is also called Abgineh Museum, belong to a span of time beginning from the pre-Islam period up to contemporary Iran.

-Different Sections of Abgineh Museum
+Different Sections of Glassware & Ceramic Museum

-5. Lapis-lazuli galleries 1&2: Following destruction imposed on the centers of glass and pottery making in Iran, Safavid king, Shah Abbas I, initiated the revival of these two industries and enhanced it with Chinese and Italian artists helps.
-The objects of these two galleries are the evidences for changes in the form and decorations of glassware and pottery artifacts using lapis-lazuli stones.
-Vases, sprinklers and ewers in lapis lazuli and light orange colors are Shiraz and Esfehan products.
+Following the destruction imposed on the centers of glass and pottery making in Iran, the Safavid king, Shah Abbas I, initiated the revival of these two industries and enhanced them with Chinese and Italian artists’ help.
+The objects of these two galleries of the Glassware & Ceramic Museum are evidence of changes in the form and decorations of glassware and pottery artifacts using lapis-lazuli stones.
+Vases, sprinklers, and ewers in lapis lazuli and light orange colors are Shiraz and Esfahan products.

 There are also some crystal-made vessels of the 18th and 19th centuries from Europe exhibited in a separate showcase.
 There is also a library in the northwest of the gardens surrounding the Glassware & Ceramic Museum having approximately 3000 volumes of books in Farsi and English on archaeology, history, arts, etc for students and researchers.